kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

    :align: center
    :alt: GitHub Action building the pull request.

-   GitHub Action building the pull request.
+   GitHub Action building the pull request

 After opening the pull request, one or more GitHub Action checks will appear (depending on the number of status checks that the parent repository has in place).